Notices and News

 - The Sky Reflector-Net system has 952 uniquely shaped reflective panels that will help re-distribute natural light

 On Sunday, November 9, 2014, the MTA unveiled the Fulton Center, located at the crossroads of Lower Manhattan on Broadway between John and Fulton Streets.
-This fully digital and accessible transit and retail hub serves as New York City's next great public space and integrates architectural ingenuity that fuses history, art, and sustainable engineering.
+This fully digital and accessible transit and retail hub integrates architectural ingenuity that fuses history, art, and sustainable engineering.

-Encased in a glass and steel shell, Fulton Center improves the commuter experience by providing seamless transfers for up to 300,000 daily passengers of the and lines and will improve access to PATH trains and the and lines when additional work by the Port Authority of New York and New Jersey is completed.
+Encased in a glass and steel shell, Fulton Center improves the commuter experience by providing seamless transfers for up to 300,000 daily passengers of the and lines and enhances access to PATH trains and the line.
+In addition, line access will be provided after the completion of additional work being undertaken by MTA Capital Construction as part of our Cortlandt Street project and by the Port Authority of New York and New Jersey.

 Prior to the Fulton Center project, passengers had to maneuver through a complicated series of ramps, stairs, and passageways to access their trains, with frequent bottlenecks at the busy to transfer point.
 Platform overcrowding and lack of ADA accessibility also made the complex difficult to navigate.

 The Fulton Center features open direct paths, widened corridors, and new mezzanines to separate entering, exiting, and transferring customers.

 This better distributes passengers, decreases overcrowding, and vastly reduces train loading and unloading delays, improving the overall customer experience.
 For a look at all the improvements click here.

 While the Transit Center building exemplifies state-of-the-art architecture and design the adjacent Corbin Building, an 1889 structure that is listed on the State and National Register of Historic Places, is equally dedicated to historic preservation.